Academic Year 2024-25

 CPS will offer on-site grief counseling and crisis response, as well as be available for walk-in services in the days following the student death and community notification.
 Services will be available to faculty, staff, and students, as well as to parents/non-students (as appropriate).

-In addition to educational/prevention materials regarding grief, loss, and suicide, it may also be useful to provide psychoeducational or preventive materials when causes of death include preventable accidents, alcohol/drug use, violence, car accidents, etc., as appropriate.
+In addition to educational/prevention materials regarding grief, loss, and suicide, it may also be useful to provide psychoeducational or preventive materials when causes of death include suicide, preventable accidents, alcohol/drug use, violence, car accidents, etc., as appropriate.

 Student’s Academic Department